kunalsupekar/jenkins-webapplication/README.md

 8. **Access the Web Application:**
 After the service is running, access the application via the Load Balancer’s DNS.
 The application is a simple HTML page served by an Nginx web server.

+## Troubleshoot
+ERROR: Cannot connect to the Docker daemon at unix:///Users/atul/.docker/run/docker.sock.
+Is the docker daemon running?
+Solution: Make sure docker engine/docker desktop is in running state.